 Coming home from your holiday and knowing how to cook some different dishes is a win, and will ensure you’re forever popular with your friends and family!

 17) Go on a Junk Boat Cruise in Halong Bay

 With limestone towering islets everywhere you look, Bai Tu Long Bay is best to be seen over a few days on a cruise.

-Kayak on the waters, walk on the islands and visit a local village to learn about how the locals live and about the area.
+Kayak on the waters, walk on the islands and visit a local village to learn about how the locals live and about the area of Halong Bay.

 18) Have Coffee With a Local

 You go on holidays to see the new place but also to meet people.
 Don’t be shy to chat with locals.
 Practice your Vietnamese and they can practise their English.

 It is amazing who you can meet by putting your guard down sometimes.
 It can be hard to have a real, authentic experience with locals when you travel, so do everything you can to be open to genuine invitations.